 Local data in Angular Grid component

-The Syncfusion Grid offers a straightforward way to bind local data, such as arrays or JSON objects, to the grid component.
-This feature allows you to display and manipulate data within the grid without the need for external server calls, making it particularly useful for scenarios where you’re working with static or locally stored data.
+The Syncfusion Angular Grid component provides a straightforward approach to bind local data, such as arrays or JSON objects, directly to the grid.
+This feature enables data display and manipulation within the grid without requiring external server calls, making it ideal for scenarios involving static data, cached datasets, or locally processed information.

-To achieve this, you can assign a JavaScript object array to the dataSource property.
-Additionally, you have an option to provide the local data source using an instance of the DataManager.
+To achieve local data binding, assign a JavaScript object array to the dataSource property.
+Alternatively, provide the local data source using an instance of the DataManager for enhanced data operations and query capabilities.

-The following example demonstrates how to utilize the local data binding feature in the angular Grid component:
+The following example demonstrates local data binding implementation in the Angular Grid component:

 import { Component, OnInit } from '@angular/core';